LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 ### Magnum Opus

 Magnum Opus is what one would describe as a "kitchen sink list."
 There is no specific focus or aspect I really care about.
-There is no specific goal I'm trying to achieve.
+There is no set goal I'm trying to achieve.
 I just want to have fun.

 This means if I like a mod, it's going in.
 There is no such thing as "it doesn't fit my aesthetic" or "it goes against the theme of the list."
 The theme is fun.